How To Spend A Weekend In Milan

 Watch The Flamingos At Villa Invernizzi.

 Mysteriously, if you look through the gates of Villa Invernizzi you’ll see a garden full of bright pink flamingos casually prancing around.
-A real hidden gem in Milan.
+A real hidden gem.

 Get Dizzy With Museo Delle Illusioni.